Insert In Style: A Zero-Shot Generative Framework for Harmonious Cross-Domain Object Composition: Dataset Generation

 \section{Dataset Generation}

-Our framework is powered by a new, large-scale dataset.
+Traditional dataset curation approaches for reference-based object composition are limited to in-domain composition \cite{anydoor_cvpr2024, dreamfuse_iccv2025, mimicbrush_neurips2024}.
+To enable cross-domain compositional generalization, we propose a novel scalable approach built upon existing in-domain composition data.
 This section details our data curation methodology, which consists of a large-scale corpus generation and our novel filtering pipeline.
 The entire process is illustrated in Fig.~\ref{fig:datasetpipeline}.
 This data-centric approach is the foundation for our model's zero-shot generative capabilities.